TriplyDB/Documentation/docs/generics/sparql-pagination.md

    run()
    ```

 2. Get the results of a query by setting a `results` variable.
-More specifically, for construct queries:
+More specifically, for construct queries you use the `statments()` call:

    ```ts
    const query = await account.getQuery('name-of-some-query')
    const results = query.results().statements()
    ```

-   For select queries:
+   For select queries you use the `bindings()` call:

    ```ts
    const query = await account.getQuery('name-of-some-query')
    const results = query.results().bindings()
    ```

-   Note that for SPARQL `construct` queries, we use method `.statements()`, while for SPARQL `select` queries, we use method `.bindings()`.

    Additionally, saved queries can have 'API variables' that allow you to specify variables that are used in the query.
 Thus, if you have query parameters, pass their values as the first argument to `results` as follows: